 Having the data set defined like this, you'd want to test how logical they feel for the user with a card sorting exercise to see if the users' group data in the same way that we did.

-In our recent project for Mitsubishi Motors, we used a Hierarchical Structure and a subjective organisational scheme.
+In my project for Mitsubishi Motors, I used a Hierarchical Structure and a subjective organisational scheme.
 This scheme is used to facilitate learning by assisting users to understand and draw connections between pieces of content.
-Allowing users to self-identify which audience they belong to and essentially being able to find a relevant entry point from the top level menu items.
+Allowing users to self-identify which audience they belong to and essentially being able to find a relevant entry point from the top-level menu items.